A Section 529 Plan (also known as a Qualified Tuition Program) is a great way to prepare for the financial burden of

 - Books, lab equipment, and other necessary items for classes

 Who can contribute to a 529 plan?

 - Even the beneficiary

 The contribution amounts are limited to the amount needed to cover the qualified education expenses for the beneficiary.
-Gift tax exclusion limits are $15,000 per donor for 2019.
-If you contribute more than this you will have to file a gift tax return for the year.
+Gift tax exclusion limits are $15,000 per donor for 2020.
+If you contribute more than this amount you will have to file a gift tax return for the year.

 How does a Section 529 Plan differ from a Coverdell Education Savings Account?

 A major difference between a 529 plan account and a Coverdell account is the age limit of these accounts’ beneficiaries.
 Money from a Coverdell account must be used by the time the beneficiary reaches 30 years old.
 There is no age limit for beneficiaries of 529s.
 In both cases, however, the account custodian can designate a new beneficiary without having to pay taxes.

 Both a 529 plan and a Coverdell account can be used for K-12 education, as well as college and university.